-Beginning on January 1, 2020, with the Company's adoption of Financial Instruments - Credit Losses, valuation allowances on mortgage loans are computed on an expected loss basis using a model that utilizes probability of default and loss given default methods over the lifetime of the loan.
-Within the reasonable and supportable forecast period (i.e. typically two years), valuation allowances for mortgage loans are established based on several pool-level loan assumptions, defaults and loss severity, loss expectations for loans with similar risk characteristics and industry statistics.
+Allowance for credit losses on mortgage loans are computed on an expected loss basis using a model that utilizes probability of default and loss given default methods over the lifetime of the loan.
+Within the reasonable and supportable forecast period (i.e. typically two years), the allowance for credit losses for mortgage loans is established based on several pool-level loan assumptions, defaults and loss severity, loss expectations for loans with similar risk characteristics and industry statistics.
 These evaluations are revised as conditions change and new information becomes available.
-The evaluation also includes the impact of expected changes in future macroeconomic conditions.
+The evaluation also includes the impact of expected changes in future macro-economic conditions.
 The Company reverts to historical loss information for periods beyond which it believes it is able to develop or obtain reasonable and supportable forecasts of future economic conditions.
-See "New Accounting Pronouncements" in Note 2 - "Significant Accounting Policies and Pronouncements" in the Notes to the Consolidated Financial Statements for a discussion on the effect of the adoption of the standard on the Company's consolidated financial statements.
+When individual loans no longer have similar credit risk characteristics of the commercial mortgage loan pool, they are removed from the pool and are evaluated individually for an allowance.